e-kolpakov/e-kolpakov.github.io/_unstructured.md

 it after the persistence is completed, `persist` prevents an actor from processing next message until the callback is finished, while with the `persistAsync` it will start working on the next message right away.
 In our project, we needed the consistency, so we always use `persist`.

+## Sharding coordinator state issue

+The most arcane problem was caused by a combination of increased load (~5x-10x) and "hard" node stops.

+*Short detour into the depths of Akka Cluster:* each cluster has a Sharding Coordinator (**SC**) actor that fulfills certain bookkeeping and administrative duties for the cluster.
+The **SC** has internal state, and might need to be moved between the nodes or recovered - thus the state must be persistent.
+However, the **SC's** state is only relevant to a single cluster lifetime - if a cluster is fully shut down or restarted, the **SC's** state from the "previous incarnation" of the cluster has no use.
+Because of that, there are two persistence mechanisms for the **SC's** state - one that uses Akka Distributed Data, and the other that uses Akka Persistence.

+Switching between the two mechanisms is very easy - so, since there were issues and concerns about Distributed Data already, the cluster was configured to use Persistence backend for **SC** state - which made it survive the cluster restarts as a side effect.

+One fine day, during an extensive performance + robustness tests and after mercilessly killing (`kill -9`) an unsuspecting node, the cluster become "frozen" - the actors that were not affected by the node crash kept running and responding normally, but the ones that were on a crashed node were not even attempting to start and recover.
+Moreover, after "power-cycling" the enitre cluster, it went completely unresponsive - no actors were starting, no requests were served, etc. - and such state persisted across partial (some nodes) and full (all nodes) restarts.

+Further digging uncovered that somehow **SC's** state was corrupted - causing it to fail at startup, and rendering the cluster unable to manage shards and sharding-aware actors.
+I've never found the root cause[^8] - reproducing the failure turned out to be very difficult.
+Instead, since the probability of the scenario was low, I've decided to just document the symptoms and recovery steps - which were to simply wipe the **SC** state and start anew.

+**Lesson learnt:** if there is one thing that can take your entire system down - it eventually will, even if it is extremely robust.
+Better have a plan for a speedy recovery if that situation materializes.

+[^8]: one theory that matches observations is that the state update requires two operations - one to persist state update record itself, and the other is to update the counter of persisted state records.
+Somehow, the counter was updated. but the actual record was lost, which made the state integrity check fail on the grounds of "expected N state records, but found only N-1".